 Promote health and safety through partnerships with safety associations, industry groups, educational institutions and labour organizations.

-Employers are required to have a committee or representative to address health and safety concerns in the workplace as of June 1, 2018.
+Employers are required to have a committee or representative to address health and safety concerns in the workplace.

 Health and safety information and work site practices for working in extreme cold or heat.